 Data Migration Best Practices

-Before moving to our step-by-step guide, let us dwell on the most common CRM data migration best practices.
+Before moving to a detailed migration project plan, let us dwell on the most common best practices for transferring CRM data.

-1. The most popular practice is to deploy a migration tool that will handle the entire process automatically.
+The most popular practice is to deploy a migration tool that will handle the entire process automatically.
 There are several solutions of this sort on the market.
-Unfortunately, they work only for moving data between very similar CRMs, which is a rare case.
+Unfortunately, they only work to move data between very similar CRMs, which is a rare case.

-2. Another way to migrate data into a new CRM is to upload a previously exported data file through the user interface.
-The success will depend on whether the new CRM can handle parsing the data exported from the legacy platform on its own.
+Another way to migrate data into a new CRM is to upload a previously exported data file through the user interface.
+The success will depend on whether the new CRM can handle parsing the data exported from the old platform on its own.

 10-Step CRM Data Migration Guide

-We will be mostly looking at the third method, when CRM migration is carried out via API integration.
+We will be mostly looking at the third method when CRM migration is carried out via API integration.
 It requires considerably more effort and has some pitfalls that we will help you to avoid.
-So here’s our comprehensive checklist:
+So here’s our comprehensive checklist on the migration process:

 1. Get the Team Ready for the Change